Last Updated on December 11, 2024 by Martina McKeough

 If you choose to wear the same pair of shoes again and again you are never giving them a chance to dry out properly between wears.
 If you don’t do this your Doc Martens crease faster.

-Alternate your shoes if you can and you will extend their life and slow down the rate at which creases appear.
+Alternate your shoes if you can and make sure they are completely dry before wearing them again.
+This will help you extend their life and slow down the rate at which creases appear.

 Wear Crease Guards